 Looped styles of carpet such as Berber should not be vacuumed with a beater brush, as it could loosen the fibers and cause the loops to have a “fuzzy” appearance.
-In addition, if there is a small strand of fiber that has pulled loose from the loops, it could become... wrapped around the beater bar and pulled with such force that it is pulled out of several rows, creating a run in the carpet.
+Also, if there is a small strand of fiber that has pulled loose from the loops, it could become wrapped... around the beater bar and pulled with such force that it is pulled out of several rows, creating a run in the carpet.

-Long frieze styles could also be damaged by a beater bar, in the event that the long strands of fiber become entangled in the brush.
+Long frieze styles could also be damaged by a beater bar, if the long strands of fiber become entangled in the brush.
 Carpet made from natural fibers such as wool should also never be vacuumed with a beater brush.

 If you have any of these types of carpets, do not choose a vacuum with a beater bar – or, opt for one that allows the beater bar to be turned off, so that the vacuum will operate using suction only.